 - Are the characters in young adult novels good role models?

 - Take a closer look at what your library has to offer

-There are still plenty of options to volunteer and give back online during the pandemic.
+There are still plenty of options to volunteer and give back online.
 Volunteering can be a great way to fill your time while doing something worthwhile.
 Read our articles below to learn more about volunteering opportunities and some of our volunteer’s experiences with their chosen charities.

 - My experience volunteering with 50808

 - How volunteering has helped build my confidence

 - How can I get involved in volunteer work in Ireland